seb-ssabes/brewery_shop/README.md

 - **Card Number**: 4242 4242 4242 4242
 - **Expiration Date**: Any future date
 - **CVC**: Any three digits

-The project is hosted on the free tier of **Render.com**, providing reliable hosting for the Brewery Shop.

 Thank you for checking out the Brewery Shop!
 I hope you enjoy exploring the site and testing its features.